December 03, 2020

 In fact, ancient popcorn poppers – shallow vessels with a hole in the top and a single handle – have been found on the north coast of Peru, dating back to about 300 AD.
 This suggests that popcorn may be one of mankind’s original snack foods!
 It’s amazing to think that when we sit down with a bowl of popcorn, we’re sharing in a human tradition that dates back thousands of years and connecting with our roots on the American continent in a surprisingly meaningful way.

-Our popcorn is manufactured in a facility that shares equipment with milk, tree nuts, wheat, peanuts, and soybeans.
+Our popcorn is manufactured in a facility that shares equipment with milk, tree nuts, wheat, peanuts, sesame, and soybeans.